magento/devdocs/src/live-search/product-search.md

 ### Facets

-Faceting is a method of high-performance filtering that uses multiple dimensions of attribute values as search criteria.
+[Facets]({{site.baseurl}}/live-search/facets.html) provide a method of high-performance filtering that uses multiple dimensions of attribute values as search criteria.
 Faceted search is similar, but considerably more advanced than Magento's native layered navigation functionality.

 The `facets` object contains details about each facet that affected the search results.
 By default, Live Search provides **static facets** for the `categories` and `price` product attributes.
 These facets are pinned to the top of the Filters list in the storefront.
 The merchant can also pin other attributes to this list.